Skip to main content

 Base API Client

 The HTTP Client can be used as a basis for a API Client for an external service.
-For example, if you are making requests to https://httpbin.org and want to include built-in authentication, you could create a reusable API client by returning Mantle\Http_Client\Http_Client:
+For example, if you are making requests to https://httpbin.org and want to include built-in authentication, you could extend Mantle\Http_Client\Factory and implement a new_pending_request method:

 use Mantle\Http_Client\Factory;